boy singing on microphone with pop filter

 At Lake Atitlán in Guatemala

-Article about Guatemalan female weavers and their association by Tagesspiegel
+Featuring in Tagesspiegel about Mayan female weavers and their association

 In the 2000´s, I was co-founder of a maya women´s association in San Juan La Laguna, Guatemala, for the traditional production of natural dyes for textiles.